 Section 4: Impact of IBTs and CDs to Personal Lines

-A. Guarantee Association Issues
+A. Guaranty Association Issues

-An important issue for corporate restructuring is the availability of guaranty association coverage in the event of the insolvency of the restructured insurer.
-In order to uphold the stated declaration that restructuring should not materially adversely affect consumers, guaranty association coverage should not be reduced or eliminated by the restructuring.
-Each state guaranty association is a separate entity governed by the laws of that state, and those statutes will determine association coverage.
-Although most states pattern their laws after the NAIC model law, there could potentially be different results concerning guaranty association coverage depending on where the insured resides.
+In order to prevent restructuring from materially adversely affecting consumers, it is essential to ensure that guaranty association coverage is not reduced or eliminated or otherwise changed by the restructuring.
+Each state guaranty association is a separate entity governed by the laws of that state, and those statutes will determine Guaranty association coverage.
+It is possible that a corporate restructuring could result in the reduction, elimination or change in guaranty association coverage provided to a policyholder in the event of the restructured insurer’s insolvency if steps are not taken to prevent that result.
+The potential coverage issues are different for life and health guaranty association coverage and property and casualty guaranty fund coverage.
+We address them separately below:

+Transactions Involving Life or Health Insurance

-The Working Group received input from both the National Organization of Life and Health
+The Working Group received input from the National Organization of Life and Health

-Insurance Guaranty Associations (“NOLHGA”) and the National Conference of Insurance Guaranty Funds (“NCIGF”).
-NOLHGA described how the concerns for insurance consumers of personal lines business is particularly pronounced.
+Insurance Guaranty Associations (“NOLHGA”) about the concerns for insurance consumers of personal lines life and health insurance business.

-NOLHGA indicated that for there to be guaranty association coverage in the event of an insurer insolvency, there are three conditions that must be present.
+NOLHGA indicated that for there to be guaranty association coverage in the event of a life or health insurer insolvency, there are three conditions that must be present.
 Those conditions are:

-The consumer seeking protection must be an eligible person under the statute; typically, this is achieved by being a resident of a state who has a guaranty association;
+The consumer seeking protection must be an eligible person under the guaranty association statute; typically, this is achieved by being a resident of the guaranty associations stateat the time of the insurer’s liquidation;

 The product must be a covered policy; and

 The failed insurer for which protection is being sought must be a member insurer of the guaranty association of the state where the policyholder resides.
-To be a member insurer, the insurer must be licensed in that state or have been licensed in the state.
+To be a member insurer, the insurer must be licensed in that state or have been licensed in the state to write the lines of business covered by the guaranty association.